Understanding and Defining Your B2B Target Market

 Moving Beyond Traditional Segmentation

-Traditional segmentation (industry, size, region) is a starting point, but it is no longer sufficient to personalize your approaches.
-At Rodz, we recommend contextual segmentation: it integrates intent signals and key moments (tool change, external growth, mass hiring, etc.) to prioritize the accounts most receptive to your message.
-Internal analysis shows that contextual campaigns achieve a response rate 4 times higher than standard campaigns.
+Traditional segmentation by industry, size, and region is a starting point, not a strategy.
+Rodz recommends contextual segmentation: it integrates intent signals and key moments (a tool change, an acquisition, a hiring surge) to prioritize the accounts most receptive to your message at a given time.
+Internal analysis shows that contextual campaigns achieve a reply rate 4 times higher than standard campaigns.

 Identify High-ROI Segments

-Each segment should be evaluated based on its potential (market size, available budget, appetite for change) and its maturity (need awareness, urgency, buying structure).
-The TAM/SAM/SOM framework is a useful tool for this:
+Each segment should be evaluated on its potential (market size, available budget, appetite for change) and its maturity (need awareness, urgency, buying structure).
+The TAM/SAM/SOM framework is useful here:

-- TAM (Total Addressable Market): the total theoretical market for your offering.
-It helps you gauge the maximum potential.
+- TAM (Total Addressable Market): the total theoretical market for your offering, useful for gauging maximum potential.

-- SAM (Serviceable Available Market): the portion of that market you can realistically serve based on your resources, channels and geographies.
+- SAM (Serviceable Available Market): the portion you can realistically serve given your resources, channels, and geographies.

-- SOM (Serviceable Obtainable Market): the market share you can realistically capture in the short term, given your current capabilities.
+- SOM (Serviceable Obtainable Market): the share you can realistically capture in the short term, given current capabilities.

-This framework is particularly useful for distributors of investment services or complex products, who must structure their sales efforts around limited resources and regulatory constraints.
-By cross-referencing these estimates with your historical conversion rates and intent signals, you build a pragmatic scoring model to direct resources toward the highest-value opportunities.
-This approach prioritizes segments not by volume, but by real accessibility and expected profitability.
+This framework matters especially for distributors of investment services or complex products who must structure sales efforts around limited resources and regulatory constraints.
+Cross-reference these estimates with your historical conversion rates and intent signals, and you get a pragmatic scoring model that directs resources toward the highest-value opportunities, by real accessibility and expected profitability rather than raw volume.
 According to a study by the ABM Leadership Alliance, companies that segment effectively see a 208% improvement in revenue compared to untargeted campaigns.

 Choosing the Right Analysis and Qualification Tools